jagchat/android/java/04-intents-and-activities/01-using-intents-to-show-activities/Readme.md

 ### Features

-- create / add a new activites to app
+- create / add new activites to app
 - create intents to invoke / show activities using buttons

 ### UI Features